EZ-Robotics/EZ-Site/projects/2024-2-24-dd-3/index.md

 The legs are 1/2" aluminum c-channel that I cut out the center of to have the wheel sit.
 This wheel is temporary as I come up with a better aesthetically fitting design, but works for testing functionality and stopping this from falling over.
 ![](lbcomicon2023/first_leg_assem.jpg)

 I was on/off sanding and painting the wheel hubs.
 I very quickly learned how important and annoying sanding is.
-I ended up with something that I felt was good, and I'd be doing this much more over the course of this project and would get better at this.
+I ended up with something that I felt was good, and I'd be doing this much more throughout this project and would get better at this.
 ![](lbcomicon2023/early_sanding_wheel.jpg)
 ![](lbcomicon2023/later_sanding_wheel.jpg)